Did you hear about the bird that pecked out an elephant’s eyes?

 This dance is usually followed by the Fire Dance where the dancer bravely dances on the fire made from coconut husks.

 I hope you enjoyed this mythical, magical journey through some of Bali’s wonderful stories.
+You may also enjoy this beautiful Turtle Tale.

 Wishing you fantastic stories where good always triumphs and a gleeful week, Tamuria.